 |The Spirit of Unity Pervades at the Gangneung Danoje Festival|

-The events at the Gangneung Danoje Festival are divided into cultural events, folk games, experiential learning events, citizen participation events, and concerts and performances.
+The events at the Gangneung Danoje Festival are divided into cultural events, folk games, experiential learning events, celebratory events, citizen participation events, and concerts and performances.

-The cultural events begin with the offering of alcohol to the gods (Sinju Bitgi) on May 14th (April 5th on the lunar calendar), but the main events of the Gangneung Danoje Festival start with the Yeongsinje (the spirit-welcoming ceremony) and the Sintongdaegil traditional parade on June 11th.
-Then, the Daegwallyeong memorial tablets and the sacred tree are placed in a shrine for a memorial service.
-After the rituals are complete, a procession accompanied by folk music winds its way to an altar prepared at Namdaecheon.
-After the parade, the people proceed to Namdaecheon for the gut (shaman’s rite) and a mask drama play.
+* The cultural events begin with the offering of alcohol to the gods (Sinju Bitgi) on May 22rd (April 5th on the lunar calendar), but the main events of the Gangneung Danoje Festival start with the Yeongsinje (the spirit-welcoming ceremony) and the Sintongdaegil traditional parade on June 18th.
+At that point, the Daegwallyeong memorial tablets and the sacred tree are placed in a shrine for a memorial service.
+After the rituals are complete, a procession accompanied by folk music winds its way to an altar prepared at Namdaecheon Stream.
+After the parade, the people proceed to Namdaecheon for the gut (shaman's rite) and a mask drama play.

-The Danogut is performed by Gangneung’s most well-known female shaman, who prays for the health and happiness of all the people at the festival.
-The shaman speaks with the spirits and chants as she performs the dances and rituals.
+The Danogut is performed by Gangneung's most well-known female shaman, who prays for the health and happiness of all the people at the festival.
+There are many different versions to this performance, with about 20 variations both slight and major.
+However, the basic form of speaking to spirits, dancing and chanting are found in each version.

 Performed only at the Gangneung Danoje Festival, the Gwanno Mask Drama is a non-verbal traditional Korean mask drama where the lower class servants (nobi) wore masks of the upper class nobles (yangban).
 The drama is about the love of an upper class nobleman and the forces that interfere with his love.
 This easy-to-follow comedic drama runs for roughly 50 minutes and is sure to put a smile on your face.